top of page

 You may have heard the phrase 'Listen to your body' before, but what does this mean in terms of postnatal recovery and exercise?

-When you start adding more intensity to your exercise from at least that six week mark, keep an eye out for these symptoms as a guide to let you know you might be progressing too fast for your current ability.
+When you start adding more intensity to your daily movement or exercise (from at least that six week mark), keep an eye out for these symptoms as a guide to let you know you might be progressing too fast for your current ability.

 If an exercise aggravates any of these P’s, stop and reconsider your technique, modify to an easier option or you may have to temporarily stop doing this exercise until your strength improves.
 Pushing through despite unwanted symptoms may symptoms them worse or inhibit long term recovery.
 Do not ignore these symptoms.